I am a researcher at Inria Bretagne in the Gallinette team, in Nantes.

 Blog

-(selected posts)- A Rust-inspired idea for making the concurrent multicore OCaml GC API-compatible, June 6th 2020.
+- A Rust-inspired idea for making the concurrent multicore OCaml GC API-compatible, June 6th 2020.

 - De-allocation is a side-effect, January 3rd 2020.